 Riverside Premises Liability Lawyers

-Riverside Premises Liability Lawyers can help with personal injury cases that occur as the result of unsafe conditions on another person's property.
+Contact the Riverside Premises Liability Lawyers at Bisnar Chase can help with personal injury cases that occur as the result of unsafe conditions on another person's property.

-Examples of premises injury cases include slip-trip-and-fall accidents, dog attacks, fires, swimming pool accidents, or assaults that occur due to inadequate security or lighting.
+Types of premises liability cases include a slip and-fall accident, dog attacks, fires, swimming pool accidents, or assaults that occur due to inadequate security or lighting.
 These types of dangerous conditions could exist in a range of properties from malls and supermarkets to apartment complexes, sports facilities and government buildings.

-The experienced Riverside personal injury attorneys at Bisnar Chase have successfully handled numerous injury claims on behalf of victims and their families.
+The experienced personal injury attorneys at Bisnar Chase have been successfully representing clients in the Southern California area for over 40 years.
 We have experience handling a variety of claims against individuals, entities, property owners and even large corporations whose negligence caused our clients serious injury or harm.

 For more information about pursuing your rights and to set up your Free Consultation, call us now at 951-530-3711.